imadarchid/openbk/docs/source/index.rst

 **openbk** is a small python library that can be used to read and extract transaction information from Moroccan bank statements (PDF).

+The library currently supports PDF statements from the following Moroccan banks:

+* ✅ CIH Bank (E-banking statements - Particuliers)
+* 🔜 Attijariwafa Bank (Coming Soon)
+* 🔜 Banque Centrale Populaire (Coming Soon)

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`install` the project.

 .. note::